husmus00/mano-machine-csharp/README.md

 # This Project
 I took a course on computer architecture in early 2020 and the reference book for our course was the one mentioned above.
 I was interested in playing around with the Mano Machine but I could not find a modern easy-to-use emulator which would just work without hassle.

 So, I created this project both as a personal experiment and in the hopes that someone out there might benefit from it.
-If that does ever happen, feel free to contact me via <husmus7g@protonmail.com> to submit any bug reports or if you would just like to chat.
+If that does ever happen, feel free to contact me via <hsm.link@proton.me> to submit any bug reports or if you would just like to chat.

 Note that I am *not* currently planning on adding any new (major) features to the project, only improving it in its current form.